myndpm/open-source/docs/dyn-forms/intro/5-matchers/README.md

 }
 ```

-it streams a boolean whenever the condition is fulfilled or not, for example, we could check if a specific control has the expected value:
+it streams a truthy value whenever the condition is fulfilled or not, for example, we could check if a specific control has the expected value:

 ```typescript
 (node: DynTreeNode) => {